 During a visit to New Salem State Park in the mid 1990’s, Valerie and her family had a chance encounter with a man who traveled the country portraying Abraham Lincoln.
 He encouraged Valerie join the Association of Lincoln Presenters as a Mary Lincoln presenter, which she did.
 She has been portraying Mary ever since.

 Valerie has performed in front of schools, churches, senior groups and park districts throughout the Chicago area.
-She has spent 40+ years researching the Lincoln family, and has been performing as Mrs. Lincoln for more than 20.
+She has spent 40+ years researching the Lincoln family, and has been performing as and speaking about Mrs. Lincoln for more than 25.
 She has an extensive collection of books on the Lincoln family, with special emphasis on Mrs. Lincoln and their Springfield years.
-She has done primary source research at the Chicago Historical Society, the Illinois State Historical Library, and the Batavia Depot Museum, among other places & has used these family letters, court documents, and period newspapers to write her performance outlines.
+She has done primary source research at the Chicago Historical Society, the Illinois State Historical Library, and the Batavia Depot Museum, among other places & has used these family letters, court documents, and period newspapers to write her performance & lecture outlines.